American Democracy and Its Ancient Greek Roots: How Do I Live Responsibly?

 Advisory facilitates students’ development of caring, creative, and competent approaches toward academics and relationships.
 Mixed-grade groupings provide an opportunity for mentorship, leadership, and collaboration across the two Junior High grades.
 Advisors facilitate group conversations dealing with specific topics such as team building, character and integrity, healthy habits, diversity, organization, and transitions.
 Advisors also meet with students one-on-one and conference about academic and social areas.

 Opportunity Period allows students to self-select into an activity of choice during the school day.
-Recent options include Far Brook’s Upper School Orchestra, Green Team (leading the community in environmentally sustainable practices), book club, School newspaper, art, chess, and knitting.
+Recent options include Far Brook’s Upper School Orchestra, book club, School newspaper, art, chess, and knitting.

 Progress Reports: At the Seventh Grade level students first experience progress reports with letter grades.
 They have weekly study skills classes and work with their advisors to set academic and social goals for themselves.
 At the end of the first and second trimesters students lead their own academic conference for their parents, sharing a portfolio of their academic work that they have prepared with their advisor.

 Study Skills: Students in the Seventh Grade begin to take on more responsibility for their learning as they transition to letter grades.
-The grade level meets regularly for a Study Skills class.
-Through support from their academic teachers and the learning specialist students learn organization and time management skills that are reinforced daily, resulting in students who are more independent.
+The grade level meets regularly for a joint Study Skills/History class.
+Through support from their academic teacher and the learning specialist students learn organization, time management and note taking skills that are reinforced daily, resulting in students who are more independent.
 Students also learn various study strategies as they prepare for quizzes and tests and manage long term assignments.

 Adirondacks Trip: The Adirondacks Trip occurs early in the school year and plays an important role in the community-building aspect of the Junior High.
-The natural setting at Pok-O-MacCready Outdoor Education Center in the Adirondacks is ideal for 5 days of living and learning together.
-The Pok-O-MacCready staff provide an extensive outdoor program including hiking, canoeing, a ropes course, a sensory-awareness challenge course, forest and pond ecology, wildlife studies, and American Revolution studies.
-Additionally, students fish, participate in writing workshops, and enjoy an evening of square dancing.
+The natural setting at Pok-O-MacCready Outdoor Education Center in the Adirondacks is ideal for 4 days of living and learning together.
+The Pok-O-MacCready staff provide an extensive outdoor program including hiking, canoeing, a ropes course, a sensory-awareness challenge course, forest and pond ecology, and wildlife studies.
+Additionally, students enjoy an evening of square dancing.

-Atlanta Social Justice Trip: In alternating years, the Far Brook Junior High students will travel to Atlanta, GA and Montgomery and Selma, AL to visit important landmarks and museums which illuminate a critical movement in our nation’s history.
-Our newest trip offers our students an opportunity to deepen their learning of American history.
-Anticipated itinerary highlights: Center for Civil and Human Rights, Walk the Edmund Pettus Bridge, CNN Studio Tour, The Legacy Museum and National Memorial for Peace and Justice, The National Voting Rights Museum and Institute, Rosa Parks Museum, Civil Rights Memorial Center, and the Georgia Aquarium.
+Social Justice Trip: In alternating years, the Far Brook Junior High students travel to Atlanta, GA and Montgomery and Selma, AL to visit important landmarks and museums which illuminate a critical movement in our nation’s history.
+Our newest trip offers our students an opportunity to deepen their learning of American history with a focus on the Civil Rights Movement.
+Itinerary highlights: Center for Civil and Human Rights, the Edmund Pettus Bridge, CNN Studio Tour, The Legacy Museum and National Memorial for Peace and Justice, The National Voting Rights Museum and Institute, Rosa Parks Museum, Freedom Rides Museum, an HBCU college campus visit, and the Civil Rights Memorial Center.

 The cost of all trips is included in the Junior High activities fee.